-This works even though you will not yet benefit from new elements or attributes (except for formerly proprietary things like
+This works even though you will not yet benefit from new elements and attributes (except for formerly proprietary things like

 autocomplete).
-Neither could you use the XHTML serialization (an incentive to use real HTML as most authors do involuntarily, or unknowingly).
+Neither could you use the XHTML serialization (an incentive to use real HTML, as many authors do unknowingly).

 A safe thing to do is the “new” way of specifying the document encoding by using the

-<meta charset="utf-8">).
-Feel reminded of the HTML 5 version of the infamous best HTML template.
+<meta charset="utf-8">.
+(Feel reminded of the HTML 5 version of the infamous best HTML template.)
 Try it.
-Do not forget to validate the transformation results through the HTML 5 validator.
+Do not forget to check the transformation result with the HTML 5 validator.

-As a HTML Working Group member who prefers to stay in the background I hope this adds a little to the excitement about HTML 5.
+As an HTML Working Group member who prefers to stay in the background I hope this adds a little to the excitement about HTML 5.
 Yes, we can! 😊

 On July 8, 2008, 15:14 CEST, Somecallmejosh said: